 Words Ireland is currently working with arts venues and arts services to increase literature programming and put on more quality and ambitious events across Ireland.

-Participating venues include:
+Participating venues have included:

 - The Backstage, Longford